Windsor-Essex Families Appear On

 Photography courtesy of CBC

 On December 16th, 2019, the Canadian Broadcasting Centre (CBC) premiered their own version of a classic American game show: Family Feud Canada.
 The second season began airing on October 12th, 2020.
 And for Windsorites, this season might just contain several familiar faces.
-Four local families: the Teves, the Simpsons, the Chittles and the Favaros are slated to appear on stage, competing for the cash prize:
+Five local families: the Teves, the Simpsons, the Chittles, the Micelis and the Favaros are slated to appear on stage, competing for the cash prize:

 One evening, during the summer of 2019, Bella Silva Cacilhas was enjoying a late night chitchat with her cousin, Nancy Teves.